 There are several reasons why you need to know your job description.
 Firstly, if you don't know what you're supposed to be doing, how do you know you're doing it properly?
-There could be areas of nutrient management services that you're supposed to be looking after and aren't, which could lead to a poor job evaluation.
+There could be areas of management that you're supposed to be looking after and aren't, which could lead to a poor job evaluation.
 When you begin your job, your employer should provide you with a list of tasks that are going to be your responsibility in the future.
 Hang onto this list.

 Another reason you want to know your own job description is so you can use it as leverage to get promotions and better jobs down the line.
-If you're able to neatly encapsulate your value to the company, your argument to be promoted to head of aviation maintenance management or to get a raise will make a lot more sense to your boss.
+If you're able to neatly encapsulate your value to the company, your argument to be promoted to head of management or to get a raise will make a lot more sense to your boss.
 Additionally, companies you apply with down the line will want to know exactly what you did in your old job so they can see if your skills match up with their requirements.

 You can find your job description in several different ways.
 It should be in the job listing that you responded to when you first applied for the position.
 Your boss should also have given you a list of responsibilities and some training I in fulfilling them when you were hired, so look in your procedures binder.
 You can also compile a list of responsibilities by writing a diary of what you do for a day, week, month, or year depending on how often some of you responsibilities need attending to.